dnanexus/dx-streaming-upload/README.md

   - `min_size`: (Optional) The minimum size of the TAR file before it will be uploaded (in MB).
 Default=500
   - `max_size`: (Optional) The maximum size of the TAR file to be uploaded (in MB).
 Default=10000
   - `run_length`: (Optional) Expected duration of a sequencing run, corresponds to the -D paramter in incremental upload (For example, 24h).
 Acceptable suffix: s, m, h, d, w, M, y.
   - `n_seq_intervals`: (Optional) Number of intervals to wait for run to complete.
 If the sequencing run has not completed within `n_seq_intervals` * `run_length`, it will be deemed as aborted and the program will not attempt to upload it.
-Corresponds to the -I parameter in incremental uploiad.
+Corresponds to the -I parameter in incremental upload.
   - `n_upload_threads`: (Optional) Number of upload threads used by Upload Agent.
 For sites with severe upload bandwidth limitations (<100kb/s), it is advised to reduce this to 1, to increase robustness of upload in face of possible network disruptions.
 Default=8.
   - `script`: (Optional) File path to an executable script to be triggered after successful upload for the RUN directory.
 The script must be executable by the user specified by `username`.
 The script will be triggered in the with a single command line argument, correpsonding to the filepath of the RUN directory (see section *Example Script*). **If the file path to the script given does not point to a file, or if the file is not executable by the user, then the upload process will not commence.**
   - `dx_user_token`: (Optional) API token associated with the specific `monitored_user`.
 This overrides the value `dx_token`.
 If `dx_user_token` is not specified, defaults to `dx_token`.